AdityaGarg8/git-credential-email/README.md

         smtpUser = someone@outlook.com # Replace this with your email address smtpServerPort = 587
         smtpAuth = XOAUTH2
+        from = Your Name <someone@outlook.com> # Replace this with your name and email address
   ```

 #### Using Microsoft Graph API